vickykumawat/github-action-course/README.md

 # github-action-course
-Repository contains the all example and notes of github action course
+Repository contains the all example and notes of github action course.
+This has been edited.